PRODUCT SUPPORT

 To deactivate Container Stop and/or Shelf Stop Positions:

-1. Move the desktop to any position in the lower half to deactivate the Container Stop.
+1. Move the tabletop to any position in the lower half or upper half of the tabletop movement area to deactivate a Container Stop or Shelf Stop

-3. Press and hold the “S” button until the control box clicks twice.
-This step may take up to 10 seconds to complete.
+2. Press and hold the “S” button on the handswitch until the control box clicks once